10 Loch Lomond Highlights

 5) Play Golf at Loch Lomond

-The Carrick Golf Club on the western side of Loch Lomond comes with a stunning backdrop, with views across Loch Lomond and the islands.
-It is part of the Cameron House Resort; there are two courses Carrick and Wee Demon.
-Close by is the highly prestigious and exclusive Loch Lomond Golf Club that you need to be a member of to play.
+The Cameron House Resort Golf Course on the western side of Loch Lomond has a stunning backdrop with views across Loch Lomond and the islands.
+There are two courses, Carrick and Wee Demon.
+Close by is the highly prestigious and exclusive Loch Lomond Golf Club which you must be a member of to play.

 6) Loch Lomond Faerie Trail